kubu4/fish546_2015/Course_Project/data_records.md

 ####Jupyter (IPython) Notebook

-The [Jupyter](http://ipython.org/) notebook serves two purposes.
+The [Jupyter](http://ipython.org/) notebook, [RNAseq_TopHat_Cufflinks_Workflow.ipynb](http://nbviewer.ipython.org/github/kubu4/fish546_2015/blob/master/Course_Project/RNAseq_TopHat_Cufflinks_Workflow.ipynb),  serves two purposes.
 It documents the analysis performed for this project, and thus, serves as a product of this project.
 Additionally, it serves as a tool to enable reproducibility of this project.

 ---